isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 Using dsub to run R script in batch mode on the google cloud.

 October_:
 Using plotly for visualziation in Shiny apps.
 We implement an interatictive heatmap using heatmaply

+September_:
+We implement a new statistical test in BigQuery: the one-way ANOVA.

+August_:
+A small demo application using BigQuery as backend for a shiny app.

+July_:
+Look at the BigQuery RECORD data type in methylation tables from the GDC.

+May_:
+Continued from april: estimating the distance between samples based on shared mutations in pathways.

+April_:
+BigQuery compute a similarity metric on overlapping mutations between samples.
+Uses MC3 mutation table and data from COSMIC.

+March_:
+BigQuery to compute a pairwise distance matrix and a heatmap in R

+February_:
+Using BigQuery, define K-means clustering as a user defined (javascript) function

+January_:
+Comparing Standard SQL and Legacy SQL.

+December2016_:
+Spearman correlation in BigQuery to compare the new hg38 expression data to the hg19 data

+.. _Resources:
+Links to help!

 -----------------------